Chist-Sergey/P3000TGBOT/README.md

 TODO (in order):
-make the bot to announce when someone have a birthday add TODO command add remove command
+make the bot to announce when someone have a birthday add TODO command add logging to commands add exception handling to database being open add remove command
-/kogda_dr DATE to return multiple people pytest docker-compose get rid of makefile make a wrapper for the results to look good
+/kogda_dr DATE to return multiple people pytest make so commands are not being send immideatly docker-compose get rid of makefile make a wrapper for the results to look good refactor code, separate function into folders cut repetetive words in the code descriptions